New York Knicks: 2003–2008: Isiah Thomas era

 With the departure of Brown, team president Isiah Thomas took over the head coaching responsibilities.
 Thomas continued his practice of signing players to high-priced contracts while the franchise struggled to capitalize on their talent on the court.
 As a testament to their struggles, on December 16, 2006, the Knicks and the Denver Nuggets broke into a brawl during their game in Madison Square Garden.
 With multiple players still serving a suspension as a result of the brawl, on December 20, 2006, David Lee created one of the most memorable plays in recent Knicks history, and served as a bright spot as the team's struggles persisted, during a game against the Charlotte Bobcats.
 With a tie game and 0.1 seconds left on the game clock in double overtime, Jamal Crawford inbounded from the sideline, near half-court.
-The ball sailed towards the basket, and with that 0.1 seconds still remaining on the game clock, Lee tipped the ball off of the backboard and into the hoop.
-Because of the Trent Tucker Rule, a player is allowed solely to tip the ball to score when the ball is put back into play with three-tenths of a second or less remaining.
-Because of this rule, the rarity of Lee's play increases.
-The Knicks won, 111–109 in double overtime.
+The ball sailed towards the basket, and with that 0.1 seconds still remaining on the game clock, Lee tipped the ball off the backboard and into the hoop, giving the Knicks a 111–109 double overtime win.
+Per the Trent Tucker Rule, when the ball is put back into play with three-tenths of a second or less remaining, a player is allowed to score only by tipping the ball, making a play such as Lee's especially rare.
 The Knicks improved by ten games in the 2006–2007 campaign in spite of injuries that ravaged the team at the end of the year; they ended with a 33–49 record, avoiding a 50-loss season by defeating the Charlotte Bobcats 94–93 on the last day of the season.

 During the 2007 off-season, the organization became embroiled in further controversy away from the basketball court.
 Anucha Browne Sanders, a former Knicks executive, had filed a sexual harassment lawsuit against Isiah Thomas and Madison Square Garden.
 Faced with a trial, the jury returned a verdict finding Thomas and Madison Square Garden liable for sexual harassment.
 The jury also levied $11.6 million in punitive damages against Madison Square Garden, though this was later reduced to $11.5 million in a settlement between both parties.
 The ordeal proved embarrassing for the franchise, revealing sordid details about Knicks management and the environment at Madison Square Garden.
-The Knicks struggled as they opened their 2007 campaign with a 2–9 record leaving many Knicks fans, frustrated with the franchise's lack of progress under Thomas, called for the coach's firing—the chant "Fire Isiah" became a common occurrence during the Knicks' home games.
+The Knicks struggled as they opened their 2007 campaign with a 2–9 record, leaving many Knicks fans frustrated with the franchise's lack of progress under Thomas.
+They began calling for the coach's firing, with the chant "Fire Isiah" becoming a common occurrence during Knicks' home games.
 On November 29, 2007, the Knicks were handed one of their worst defeats in their history by the Boston Celtics, with a final score of 104–59.
 This matched their third-largest margin of defeat.
 New York went on to post an eighth consecutive losing season and tied the franchise mark for their worst record ever, at 23–59.

-2008–2010: rebuilding
+2008–2010: Rebuilding

 The Knicks in action at Madison Square Garden in the 2008–09 season.